AdamQuadmon/turbopandarepo/README.md

 This implementation has still some issues:

-- [ ] **changes** in package **recipes** are not reflected in Storybook until restart as `config:change` is not triggered
+- [ ] **changes** in package **recipes** are not reflected in Storybook until restart, even if `config:change` is triggered by touching panda.config, it still reads the old config until storybook restart
 - [ ] **only declared styles** are available in Storybook (check warning variant, uncomment warning button on page.tsx to see how Storybook refreshes including the missing styles)